-We are the largest temporary healthcare staffing company in the United States.
-As the largest nationwide provider of travel nurse staffing services, locum tenens (temporary physician staffing) and physician permanent placement services and a leading provider of allied healthcare professionals, we recruit physicians, nurses, and allied healthcare professionals, our "healthcare professionals", nationally and internationally and place them on assignments of variable lengths and in permanent positions at acute-care hospitals, physician practice groups and other healthcare facilities throughout the United States.
+We are the largest healthcare staffing company in the United States.
+As the largest nationwide provider of travel nurse and allied staffing services, locum tenens (temporary physician staffing) and physician permanent placement services, we recruit physicians, nurses, and allied healthcare professionals, our "healthcare professionals", nationally and internationally and place them on assignments of variable lengths and in permanent positions at acute-care hospitals, physician practice groups and other healthcare settings, including rehabilitation centers, radiology imaging facilities, dialysis clinics and pharmacies throughout the United States.

-For the year ended December 31, 2006, we recorded revenue of \$1,081.7 million, as compared to revenue of \$705.8 million and \$629.0 million for the years ended December 31, 2005 and 2004, respectively.
-We recorded net income of \$35.1 million for the year ended December 31, 2006, as compared to net income of \$22.2 million and \$17.3 million for the years ended December 31, 2005 and 2004, respectively.
+For the year ended December 31, 2007, we recorded revenue of \$1,164.0 million, as compared to revenue of \$1,081.7 million and \$705.8 million for the years ended December 31, 2006 and 2005, respectively.
+We recorded net income of \$36.5 million for the year ended December 31, 2007, as compared to net income of \$35.1 million and \$22.2 million for the years ended December 31, 2006 and 2005, respectively.

-Our staffing services are marketed to two distinct customer groups: (1) healthcare professionals and (2) hospitals, healthcare facilities and physician practice groups.
+Our staffing services are marketed to two distinct customer groups: (1) healthcare professionals and (2) hospitals, physician practice groups and other healthcare centers.
 We use distinct brands to market our differentiated services throughout the healthcare staffing spectrum.

 We use a multi-brand recruiting strategy to enhance our ability to successfully attract healthcare professionals in the United States and internationally.
-We market our staffing opportunities to healthcare professionals under recruitment brands including American Mobile Healthcare, Medical Express, NurseChoice InDemand, NursesRx, Preferred Healthcare Staffing, Med Travelers, RN Demand, RN Extend, O'Grady Peyton International, Staff Care and Merritt, Hawkins & Associates.
+We market our staffing opportunities to healthcare professionals under recruitment brands including American Mobile Healthcare, Medical Express, NurseChoice, NursesRx, Preferred Healthcare Staffing, Med Travelers, Platinum Select Staffing, Rx Pro Health, RN Demand, O'Grady Peyton International, Staff Care and Merritt, Hawkins & Associates.
 Each brand has a distinct clinician focus, market strengths and brand reputation.

-At the end of 2006, we had healthcare professionals on assignment at over 2,000 different healthcare facility clients.
-We provide services to acute-care and sub-acute healthcare facilities, physician groups, dialysis centers, clinics and schools.
+At the end of 2007, we had healthcare professionals on assignment at over 2,000 different healthcare facility clients.
+We provide staffing services mainly to acute care and sub-acute healthcare facilities, physician groups, dialysis centers, clinics, radiology imaging facilities and retail and mail-order pharmacies.
 We market our travel nursing services to hospitals and healthcare facilities generally under one brand, AMN Healthcare, as a single staffing provider with access to healthcare professionals from several nurse recruitment brands.
-We market our locum tenens staffing and physician permanent placement services under the brand names Staff Care and Merritt, Hawkins & Associates, respectively, to both healthcare professionals and hospital and healthcare facilities and physician staffing groups.
-We market our allied healthcare staffing services to hospitals and healthcare facilities generally under the brand name Med Travelers.
+We market our locum tenens staffing and physician permanent placement services under the brand names Staff Care and Merritt, Hawkins & Associates, respectively, and market our allied healthcare staffing services to hospitals and healthcare facilities generally under the brand names Med Travelers, Platinum Select Staffing and Rx Pro Health.
+Rx Pro Health is a pharmacy staffing company that we acquired in May 2007, and Platinum Select Staffing is an allied healthcare staffing company, whose assets we acquired in February 2008.

-Physicians, nurses and allied healthcare professionals join us on temporary assignments for a wide variety of reasons that include: seeking flexible work opportunities, exploring different areas of the country, building their clinical skills and resume by working at prestigious healthcare facilities, escaping the demands and political environment of working as permanent staff and working through life and career transitions.
+Physicians, nurses and allied healthcare professionals join us on temporary assignments for a wide variety of reasons that include: seeking flexible work opportunities, exploring different areas of the country, building clinical skills and experience by working at prestigious healthcare facilities, avoiding the demands and political environment of working as permanent staff and working through life and career transitions, and as a means of access into a permanent staff position with our clients.